peabnuts123/rails-learning/README.md

   * Remove stuff that isn't relevant (e.g. Mailer stuff ??)
   * Put validation on comment posting
   * Some kind of authorization
+  * Document how this all hangs together
+  * What's the expected way of passing data into a partial?
+  * How do forms know where to POST their data to?